Frances Percy, Duchess of Northumberland

 Frances was a daughter of the barrister Peter Burrell, of Beckenham, Kent, and his wife, the former Elizabeth Lewis.
 Her brother was Peter Burrell, 1st Baron Gwydyr, and two of her sisters also married into the aristocracy: Elizabeth, who married the Duke of Hamilton (and later the Marquess of Exeter), and Isabella, who became Countess of Beverley.
-Isabella's husband, Algernon, was the brother of Frances's husband, Hugh.
+Isabella's husband, Algernon Percy, was the younger brother of Frances's husband, Hugh Percy.

 Marriage and children

 She married the future duke, then styled as an earl, in May 1779, shortly after his childless marriage to the former Lady Anne Crichton-Stuart had been dissolved by Act of Parliament.
 He inherited the dukedom when his father died in 1786, making his wife a duchess.